HaloWarsModding/HaloWarsModding.github.io/_guides/guide030_blenderugx.md

 **2)** A new mesh on a new rig.<br>
 This is a very important decision because option 1 requires a little more involvement.<br>
 <br>
-We will start by importing a marine form HWDE.
+We will start by importing a marine from HWDE.
 This was obtained through 3ds Max.
 If you are using a fully custom mesh and rig you can [skip to the overview](#Overview).<br>
 <img width="400" height="auto" src="https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/assets/images/ugxpipeline/gettingstarted1.PNG?raw=true"><br>
 **Note**: A skeleton **is required** for the tool to function, and **all meshes must be skinned**.<br>

 ## HWDE Mesh Gotchas
 ### Preparing a mesh obtained through the 3ds Max script
 If you wish to use a new mesh on existing animations (and thus the existing rig) you must prepare the model.<br>
+If it is a custom mesh, it must be in the exact same pose as the target anims rig.
+If you are targeting the marine, your custom mesh should be in the exact same pose as the HWDE marine mesh obtained through 3ds Max.
 To start, you must apply transforms (Ctrl + A) on the rig.
 This will remove the unncessary scaling.<br>
 <img width="300" height="auto" src="https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/assets/images/ugxpipeline/apply1.PNG?raw=true"><br>
 Then you must remove the parent from the mesh.<br>
 <img width="300" height="auto" src="https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/assets/images/ugxpipeline/apply2.PNG?raw=true"><br>
-Then you must apply the **scale only** to the mesh.<br>
+Then you must apply (Ctrl + A) **only scale** to the mesh.<br>
 <img width="300" height="auto" src="https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/assets/images/ugxpipeline/apply3.PNG?raw=true"><br>
 Your mesh is now ready to go like any other.<br>